 My vision for Shine Yoga is to be the kind of studio where everyone feels safe to practice and open themselves up to the kind of healing that comes from self-awareness, stillness together with movement, shared community with other warm and accepting souls.
 We know that doing yoga has nothing to do with your body type, flexibility, or previous experience.
-In fact, our previous owner used to often say, “If you can breathe, then you can do yoga.”
+I do, in fact, believe that yoga is for everyone; we hope you can find that to be true here at Shine.

 Armed with a degree in music theatre and a heart for helping others, I blindly set out into the big world in the late 90’s with very little direction and no plan.
 I had no idea who I was or what I wanted and my path unfolded very slowly.
 I took my first yoga class at the Hampton Family YMCA in 2000 and I was hooked!
 I finally gave in to the burning desire to pursue yoga as a teacher in 2005 when I was pregnant with my son.
 There are few things that have fit me so well.
 I love the physical practice of the asanas and the yogic principles of lovingkindness and simplicity and stillness, just for starters.

 After a daughter in 2008 and a divorce in 2010, I decided it was time to define who I was and what I really wanted to do with my life!
 I received my life coach certification in February 2013 and moved to Virginia Beach in July the same year and became a new bride at 38!
 There are few things that teach you more about yourself than a second marriage.
 It’s been a huge blessing.

 My experience in helping to run a small business varies from a yacht broker to a small site design firm to my own relationship coaching practice!
 These experiences have prepared me for some of the more challenging aspects of small business ownership.
 But I am much more at home in a yoga studio!
 This transition has felt very much like coming to center for me since yoga and meditation have been such a big part of my life for so long.